jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ### 8.1.2 Classes of Exceptions
 1. Interrupt
+    * Interrupts are essentially a form of hardware polling.
+The interrupt mechanism removes the burden of polling devices from software, but adding hardware to the CPU to check I/O device flags during every instruction cycle.
+Generally, the only role played by the interrupt hardware is detecting when I/O devices are ready.
+Once an event is detected, it is up to software to actually perform the I/O transaction.
+[Reference](http://www.cs.uwm.edu/classes/cs315/Bacon/Lecture/HTML/ch15s04.html)
 2. Trapping System Call
 3. Fatal
     * If the handler is able to correct the error condition, it returns control to the faulting instruction, thereby reexecuting it.
 Otherwise, the handler returns to an abort routine in the kernel that terminates the application program that caused the fault.